PhilipVinc/NeuralQuantum.jl/README.md

 pkg"add https://github.com/PhilipVinc/ValueHistoriesLogger.jl"
 pkg"add https://github.com/PhilipVinc/NeuralQuantum.jl"
 ```
-If you are wondering what all those packages are for, here's an explanation:
+Those packages are needed for the following reasons:
  - `QuantumLattices` is a custom package that allows defining new types of operators on a lattice.
 It's not needed natively but it is usefull to define hamiltonians on a lattice.
- - `Optimisers`, a custom version of the still unreleased `FluxML/Optimisers.jl`, with features that are not yet released in the original branch.
  - `ValueHistoriesLogger` custom logger for logging arbitrary values

 ## Example
 ```
 # Load dependencies
+using NeuralQuantum, QuantumLattices
-using NeuralQuantum, QuantumLattices, Optimisers using Printf, ValueHistoriesLogger, Logging, ValueHistories
+using Printf, ValueHistoriesLogger, Logging, ValueHistories

 # Select the numerical precision